CastleCSS/castlecss-forms/README.md

 ```

 ## Usage
-There are a couple of different ways to make use of the CastleCSS Forms library.
+There are a couple of different ways to make use of the CastleCSS Forms script library.

-### Include as seperate modules
+### Include as separate modules
-To make use of the modules seperately, use the following scripts:
+To make use of the modules separately, use the following scripts (that are located in the 'dist' folder):

 ```
 <script type="text/javascript" src="/path/to/scripts/Vendors.bundle.js"></script>